Kubernetes Security and Disclosure Information

 Any vulnerability information shared with Security Response Committee stays within Kubernetes project and will not be disseminated to other projects unless it is necessary to get the issue fixed.

 As the security issue moves from triage, to identified fix, to release planning we will keep the reporter updated.

-A public disclosure date is negotiated by the Kubernetes Product Security Committee and the bug submitter.
+A public disclosure date is negotiated by the Kubernetes Security Response Committee and the bug submitter.
 We prefer to fully disclose the bug as soon as possible once a user mitigation is available.
 It is reasonable to delay disclosure when the bug or the fix is not yet fully understood, the solution is not well-tested, or for vendor coordination.
 The timeframe for disclosure is from immediate (especially if it's already publicly known) to a few weeks.
 For a vulnerability with a straightforward mitigation, we expect report date to disclosure date to be on the order of 7 days.
-The Kubernetes Product Security Committee holds the final say when setting a disclosure date.
+The Kubernetes Security Response Committee holds the final say when setting a disclosure date.